 Catherine believes in the power of people working together for change.
 Her practice as a facilitator, trainer and consultant is based on experience working in roles from emergency grants manager in an UK-based charity, to founder of a local NGO support organisation in Iran and from manager of a multi-agency consortium to board member of a local youth club in the UK.

-Since starting her freelance work in 2000, she has focussed on capacity building practice for small and medium sized organisations – including developing strategy, building skills, governance, leadership and organisational values.
+Since starting her freelance work in 2000, she has focussed on capacity building practice for small and medium sized organisations. – including developing strategy, building skills, governance, leadership and organisational values.
+Most recently she has been training consultants who are supporting organisational change with NGOs.

 Catherine has particular experience of working in the Middle East and with Muslim communities in Ethiopia, Cyprus and Pakistan.
 She researched a history of the development of Civil Society in Iran (published by INTRAC).
 She has also worked in West, Central and Southern Africa, Thailand and the UK.